slsa-framework/slsa/docs/spec/v1.1/levels.md

 switching to a hosted build platform, while waiting for changes to the build platform itself required by [Build L3].

-<dt>Software Producer Requirements<dd>
+<dt>Requirements<dd>

 All of [Build L1], plus:

+-   Software producer:
     -   Run builds on a hosted build platform that meets Build L2 requirements.

--   Enable downstream verifiers of provenance to validate the authenticity of the provenance.

-<dt>Build Platform Requirements<dd>

-All of [Build L1], plus:
+-   Build platform:
     -   Generate and sign[^sign] the provenance itself.
 This may be done during the original build, an after-the-fact reproducible build, or some equivalent platform that ensures the trustworthiness of the provenance.
+-   Consumer:
+    -   Validate the authenticity of the provenance.

 <dt>Benefits<dd>